jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 sudo systemctl restart mariadb.service
 ```

 Secure MariaDB.
-Just always press enter to use the defaults and to set a new root password.
+Always press enter to use the defaults and to set a new root password.
 ```bash
 sudo mariadb-secure-installation
 ```
+at the end you will see "Thanks for using MariaDB!" and exit MariDB.

 Create the database
 ```bash